-Over the previous three years, we attended an average of five wildfire incidents a year.
-Although all of the wildlife incidents occurring in our area have been relatively small compared to others seen nationally, they have had an impact on our resources, with four fire appliances or more attending 50% of all incidents over the previous three years.
-Within the criteria set for this element of risk, the main areas of concern are stacked/baled crop and scrubland, including three incidents that covered in excess of 10,000 square metres.

-Durham District has seen a steady increase in wildfires year on year, involving a range of incident types, while Darlington has had four in total since 2016/17, all of which were stacked/baled crops.
+Over the previous three years, we attended an average of six wildfire incidents a year.
+Although all of the wildfire incidents occurring in our area have been relatively small compared to others seen nationally, they have had an impact on our resources, with four fire appliances or more attending 50% of all incidents over the previous three years.
+Within the criteria set for this element of risk, the main areas of concern are stacked/baled crop and scrubland.
+There were also two incidents that covered in excess of 10,000 square metres one in Durham and one in Derwentside.
+Derwentside District has seen an increase in wildfires this year, involving a range of incident types, while Wear and Tees District has had none for the last three years.

-Risk 13 - Wildfires Risk 13 - Wildfires
+Risk 13 - Wildfires

 Catastrophic

-Significant
+Significant \star

 Moderate •

 Minor

 Limited

-L .OW Medium Low Medium Medium High High
+Low Medium Low Medium Medium High High

-Likelihood Medi dium Low
+Likelihood Likelihood Mee dium Low

-Consequence sequence Signal gnificant
+Consequence Sig gnificant

-Overall assessme ent High
+Overall assessm Overall assessment High